Quicklinks

 Weipa - Community Rehabilitation and Lifestyle Service Student Information

-The aim of CRRH Service Learning:
+The aim of CRRH Service-Learning:

-Working within rural and remote communities in North West Queensland (NWQ), the Centre for Rural and Remote Health’s (CRRH) Service Learning team aims to promote local workforce development and community capacity building through the co-design and delivery of high-quality, inter-professional allied health student placements.
+Working within rural and remote communities in North West Queensland (NWQ), the Centre for Rural and Remote Health’s (CRRH) Service-Learning team aims to promote local workforce development and community capacity building through the co-design and delivery of high-quality, inter-professional allied health student placements.

 Objectives:

-• To continually respond to the dynamic needs of rural and remote communities through the delivery of student led Service Learning programs
+- To continually respond to the dynamic needs of rural and remote communities through the delivery of student led service-learning programs

-• To build the capacity of local champions and health care providers through the act of mentoring, supervision, and collaboration to advance the knowledge and skills of evidenced based health care in NWQ
+- To build the capacity of local champions and health care providers through the act of mentoring, supervision, and collaboration to advance the knowledge and skills of evidenced based health care in NWQ

-• To foster a supportive team environment with the application of an inter-professional model of practice including the formalization of an inter-professional model of supervision
+- To foster a supportive team environment with the application of an inter-professional model of practice including the formalization of an inter-professional model of supervision

-• To promote the CRRH’s Service Learning programs within the Australia wide University Departments of Rural Health (UDRH) network, universities and secondary education providers in NWQ and the lower Gulf
+- To promote the CRRH’s service-learning programs within the Australia wide University Departments of Rural Health (UDRH) network, universities and secondary education providers in NWQ and the lower Gulf

 Contact Us:

-Phone: (07) 4745 4525
+Phone: (07) 4745 4500

 Fax: (07) 4749 5130